mead-ml/mead-baseline/docs/xpctl.md

 ### Dependencies

-`xpctl` requires [mongodb](https://docs.mongodb.com/) to be installed locally or an accessible server.
+`xpctl` requires a database to be installed locally or an accessible server.
+We currently support:  [mongodb](https://docs.mongodb.com/) and [postgresql](https://www.postgresql.org/)), but the base classes can be extended to support other databases.

 ### Installation

 In the `python` dir, run `./install_dev.sh xpctl`.
-Before installation, you can create a file `xpctlcred.json` at your `HOME` directory if you do not want to pass the parameters everytime you start the command.
+Before installation, you can create a file `xpctlcred.json` at your `HOME` directory if you do not want to pass the parameters every time you start the command.
 The file should look like this:
 ```
 {
  "user": <username>,